-The Clinical Track of the Sudan Future Leaders Program is designed to prepare the next generation of medical leaders for effective practice within hospital-based clinical settings.
+The Clinical Track of the Sudan Future Makers Program is designed to prepare the next generation of medical leaders for effective practice within hospital-based clinical settings.
 This track focuses on clinical readiness, emergency care, patient safety, and the application of evidence-based medicine in complex environments.

 Curriculum